UKHO/docs/using-github/software-licensing-policy.md

 ## Overview

 When developing software for government use, it's important to choose appropriate open source licenses that align with the UK Government's Open Source Policy and the Open Government License framework.
+No matter the visibility of the repository you should select a license to support the project you are working on to protect the project in case of visibility change.

+It is important that we include a LICENSE file with the relevant contents within the repository so that GitHub can correctly pick up the license in which we are publishing our code with.
+It is also advised to add a section at the bottom of the README.md for the relevant license type so that it is visible for anybody viewing the repository.

 ## Recommended Open Source Licenses